DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/12/6 v0.718**
+ * UPDATE - implemented a custom profanity detection, instead of using 3rd party lib
  * OPTIMIZATION - Increase rendering speed for chat effect
  * OPTIMIZATION - Increase rendering speed for inventory page
  * UPDATE - Re-enable the split view on web browser, but still disabled on tablets, due to slow down concerns